Frobb/artifice/README.md

 # Running

-First, start serving the client files in the background.
-From the root directory, do:

-    $ cd client
-    $ ./serve.sh >/dev/null &

-Then, go back to the root directory and start the Artifice application in development mode:
+Go to the root directory and start the Artifice application in development mode:

     $ ./start-dev.sh